-Today, we have come up with a detailed description about Advertorial.
-So, if you haven’t used Advertorials as one of your marketing arsenal, it’s the time when you fully acquaint yourself with this powerful marketing tool.
+Today, we have come up with a detailed description of Advertorial.
+So, if you haven’t used Advertorials as one of your marketing arsenals, its time when you fully acquaint yourself with this powerful marketing tool.

 To start things off, let us get to know the definition of Advertorial.